tomlm/CShell/README.md

 ```

 ### CShell Process Commands
-CShell is built on using [MedallionShell](https://github.com/madelson/MedallionShell), which provides a great set of functionality for easily invoking
+CShell is built using [MedallionShell](https://github.com/madelson/MedallionShell), which provides a great set of functionality for easily invoking
 processes and piping data between them.
 CShell adds on location awareness and helper methods
-to make it even easier to work with processes.
+to make it even easier to work with the output of processes.

-You can use .RedirectTo(), pipe '**|**' or greater than '**>**' to chain processes together.
+To invoke a process you simply call .Run().
+You can chain processes together using .RedirectTo(), pipe '**|**' or greater than '**>**'.

 ```CSharp
 class MyScript: CShell()